ethyca/fidesops/docs/fidesops/docs/guides/query_execution.md

 ```

 What this means is that we will _start_ the data retrieval process with provided data that looks like
-`{"email": "someone@somewhere.com", "username": "someone"}` by looking for any values in the collection _foo_ where bar == "someone@somewhere.com".
+`{"email": "someone@somewhere.com", "username": "someone"}` by looking for any values in the collection `foo` where `bar == someone@somewhere.com`.
 Note that the names of the provided starter data do not need to match the field names we're going to use this data to search.
 Also note that in this case, since we're providing two pieces of data,  we can also choose to start a search using the username provided value.
 In the above diagram, this means we have enough data to search in both `postgres_1.users.email` and `mongo_1.users.user_name`.

 ## How does Fidesops execute queries?

 The next step is to follow any links provided in field relationship information.
-In the (abbrebviated) dataset declarations below, you can see that, for example, since we know that mongo\_1.accounts data contains data related to mongo\_1.users, we can retrieve data from mongo_1.accounts by running queries in sequence.
+In the (abbreviated) dataset declarations below, you can see that, for example, since we know that `mongo_1.accounts` data contains data related to `mongo_1.users`, we can retrieve data from `mongo_1.accounts` by running queries in sequence.
 We will generate and run queries that are appropriate to the type of datastore specified.
 Currently, MongoDB, PostgreSQL, and MySQL are supported, although more are planned.

 This will generate a set of queries that look like: